erik-adelbert/assignements/python/README.md

 # A clean toy

 This is a toy FastApi app.
 Explore the Makefile goals.
-You need a running container service with docker CLI and python module `aiohttp` to run the stress-test.
+You need a running container service with docker CLI (and python module `aiohttp` to run the stress-test).
 By default `make` will build a testing container and run unit tests for everything.

 ## Overview of the Project